• Products

 • Earnings Manipulation

 Companies can manipulate their earnings through accounting practices, distorting the PE ratio.
-It is important to scrutinize the quality and sustainability of a company's earnings, considering factors such as non-recurring items, one-time gains or losses, and potential accounting irregularities.
-Investors should look beyond the reported earnings and analyze the underlying financials in detail.
+It is important to scrutinise the quality and sustainability of a company's earnings, considering factors such as non-recurring items, one-time gains or losses, and potential accounting irregularities.
+Investors should look beyond the reported earnings and analyse the underlying financials in detail.

 • Cyclical and Seasonal Effects